JetBrains/intellij-sdk-docs/basics/getting_started/update_plugins_format.md

 Can additional elements be added to `updatePlugins.xml`?
 Yes, but it's advisable only if needed.
 The additional elements will have to be synchronized with each plugin's `plugin.xml` file.

-During plugin installation, the JetBrains IDE reads the plugin JAR/ZIP file and, after that, displays more information about the plugin.
+During plugin installation the JetBrains IDE reads the plugin JAR/ZIP file, and thereafter displays more information about the plugin.
-Additional information might help a user select a plugin when [browsing the custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) before installation?
+What additional information might help a user select a plugin when [browsing the custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) before installation?
 The answer depends on the plugins and repository consumers.
 Here are the candidate elements:

 | Element                                                      |  Effects & Requirements     |